THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 All of this is to say that it takes time to find what works for you, so just try new things until you get your perfect workout schedule.

-Now I also do Yoga on Sunday morning, which is my next point.
+Now I also do Yoga on Sunday morning, my next point.

 3. Do Yoga